nayrnet/docker-direwolf/README.md

    - this is harmless, with below config it will dump stats out to /tmp/dw-stats.txt every 5m
      - SBEACON	sendto=IG delay=00:30 every=5
    - requires a metrics scraping sidecar, /tmp ramdisk and start script to copy /usr/local/bin/dw-* scripts to /tmp for sidecar.
+I with further testing and development I intend to release both docker-compose and helm charts to easily and quickly deploy your own igate site like mine.

 ## Installing
 ### Docker